Qiskit/rustworkx/paper.md

 However, the authors found that no library matched the flexibility that _NetworkX_ provided for interacting with graphs. _igraph_ is efficient for static large graphs, but does not handle graph updates as efficiently. _SNAP_ and _Networkit_ do not support associated edge data with arbitrary Python types. _graph-tool_ supports associated edge data at the cost of maintaing the data in a separate data structure.
 Thus, the main contribution of _retworkx_ is keeping the ease of use of _NetworkX_ without sacrificing performance.

+We note that existing code using _NetworkX_ needs to be modified to use _retworkx_. _retworkx_ is not a drop-in replacement for _NetworkX_, which may be a possible limitation for some users.
+The authors provide a _NetworkX_ to _retworkx_ conversion guide on the documentation to aid in those situations.

 # Graph data structures

 _retworkx_ provides two core data structures: `PyGraph` and `PyDiGraph`.
 They correspond to undirected and directed graphs, respectively.
 Graphs describe a set of nodes and the edges connecting pairs of those nodes.
 Internally, _retworkx_ leverages the _petgraph_ library [@bluss2021] to store the graphs using an adjacency list model and the _PyO3_ library [@Hewitt2021] for the Python bindings.